3P's lessons plans

 communicative language teaching methods

-Play Slap with the small cards.
+Play Slap with the small picture cards to review verbs quickly .
 Spread out the cards on the floor or a table face up.
 One student can be the caller, give him /her the slap caller badge and the other players will be the slappers, who will slap the correct card.
 The one that does it first keeps the slapped card.
 Continue until all the cards have been called.
 The winner is the one with most cards.

 For the game I made these slap caller necklace.
 I cut and glued them onto fun foam, punched a hole and thread yarn into the hoop.
 I use them to have the group respect the caller and be more organized at playing the game.
 You can play with any set of word and use the necklace but change the caller every time.
 You can even write on the back of the necklace the caller´s name so you choose a different child every time.

 Picture + Word Matching Activity.
 This version flips the challenge.
-Each card shows a picture of a routine action, and there’s correct verb word to match.
+Each everyday verb card shows a picture of a routine action, and there’s correct verb word to match.
 This activity helps English language learners to focus on visual comprehension first.
+Have students write sentences on their notebooks using simple present tense: She brushes her hair.

 Spelling Verb Bingo Game.
 Place all the verb small cards on the board.
 Have the children select only 6 and write them down on their paper.
 Call out a word and place a tick on the flashcard.
 Use the small cards for calling the verbs.
 Children cross the words as they have it on their spelling bingo grid.